NT Police say search for 5yo Alice Springs girl Sharon Granites 'one of the biggest' they can recall

 Headline & Lead 85/100

-Balanced Reporting: The headline accurately reflects the scale and seriousness of the police search without exaggeration, focusing on official statements.
+Balanced Reporting: The headline accurately reflects the scale and seriousness of the police search without exaggeration, focusing on the official perspective from NT Police.

 "NT Police say search for 5yo Alice Springs girl Sharon Granites 'one of the biggest' they can recall"

-Appeal To Emotion: Quoting the grandfather’s emotional statement about Sharon being 'only a little baby' evokes sympathy, though it is directly attributed and relevant.
+Appeal To Emotion: Quoting the grandfather's emotional statement about Sharon being 'only a little baby' evokes sympathy, though it is a direct quote and thus ethically reported.

 "she's only a little baby"

-Proper Attribution: All key claims are clearly attributed to named officials or family members, enhancing credibility.
+Proper Attribution: All key claims are directly attributed to named officials or family members, ensuring transparency about sourcing.

 "Commissioner Dole said Lewis had been released from prison six days prior to Sharon's disappearance..."